DrKain/scrape-youtube/README.md

 full descriptions, like/dislike ratio, video ads ect.
 Please see [this](https://github.com/DrKain/scrape-youtube/wiki/Extra-Info) example in the wiki to see how.

+## Subscriber count
+As mentioned in issue [#57](https://github.com/DrKain/scrape-youtube/issues/57) some channels appear to have the subscriber count hidden.
+In this case the package will default to 0.

 ## Debugging

 In some cases advanced debugging might be required for fixing issues on GitHub.